 As is often the case in a small city, Cresson doesn't have a public transportation system that people use for their commute.

-The education level of Cresson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.75% of adults 25 and older in Cresson have a college degree.
+The percentage of adults in Cresson who are college-educated is close to the national average for all communities of 21.84%: 20.75% of the adults in Cresson have a bachelor's degree or advanced degree.

 The per capita income in Cresson in 2022 was $24,870, which is lower middle income relative to Texas and the nation.
 This equates to an annual income of $99,480 for a family of four.
 However, Cresson contains both very wealthy and poor people as well.